ch-stark/tenreasonsforacmwithgitops/blog.md

 ## Summary ##

-Red Hat Advanced Cluster Management for Kubernetes (RHACM) stands out as a powerful solution for GitOps with ArgoCD.
+Red Hat Advanced Cluster Management for Kubernetes (RHACM) stands out as a powerful solution for GitOps with Argo CD.
 Whether you are looking for centralized control with a push model or decentralized flexibility with a pull model, RHACM has you covered.
 From UI-Support and MultiCluster Search to strong RBAC support and advanced disaster recovery capabilities with ODF integration, RHACM provides a feature-rich experience.